-Cleaning often feels like a pointless exercise.
+Let’s be honest, nobody really enjoys cleaning.
+Often, it feels like a pointless exercise—especially when you’ve got hundreds of other things on your to-do list.
 We wash our plates only to eat off them again, we fold away our clothes only to wear them again tomorrow and we make our bed only to sleep in it that night.
 It’s relentless and sometimes it feels easier to neglect our mess than to get on top of it.

 And yet, we can’t help but strive for picture-perfect homes.
 You’ve probably read a range of tidying manuals and overhauled your possessions a few times each year in the hope of achieving one.
 But chances are, you’re no closer than before.
 You’re still surrounded by way too much stuff, living in a perpetual yo-yo between messy and almost clean.